It is 7:42 on a Tuesday night and Mark is staring at his phone behind the bar.

 The Math

-An 8-tap independent brewery running this correctly will see $400,000 to $500,000 of incremental revenue in year one against $5,000 to $12,000 of total cost.
-Here is how the math actually works.
+An 8-tap independent running this well adds six figures of incremental revenue in a year against five to twelve thousand in cost.
+Here is the conservative shape of it.

 The one thing I'd do tomorrow

-The pass design, the welcome message, the cadence rule, all of that gets sorted in week two.
-Putting hardware in the room is the move that makes the rest happen.
-Most breweries I have talked to deploy the platform but never actually get the coasters on the tables.
+Order $40 of NFC stickers and get them on every taproom table by Friday.
+The pass design, the welcome message, the cadence all get sorted in week two.
+Putting the capture in the room is the move that makes the rest happen.
+Most breweries stand up the software and never get the coasters on the tables.
 Don't be that brewery.

 What Mark did